Machu Picchu New Rules

 Citadel of Machu Picchu

-If you are looking for a more comprehensive visit to the citadel or want to see something specific along routes 1 through 4 above, you will have to purchase an additional entrance ticket to Machu Picchu for that day.
+If you are looking for a more comprehensive visit to the citadel or want to see something specific along routes 1 through 4 above, you will have to purchase an additional entrance ticket to Machu Picchu for your day of arrival.

 Additional time restrictions apply to three popular attractions within the citadel: